waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy for Primary Goal (Travel to Mahogany Town)
 - Step 1: Go to Cianwood PC (23, 43).
 [DONE]
 - Step 2: Swap a party member for ICARUS (PIDGEY).
 [DONE - Deposited SHUCKIE]
 - Step 3: Teach FLY to ICARUS.
-[IN PROGRESS]
+[DONE]
 - Step 4: Fly to Ecruteak City.
+[IN PROGRESS]
 - Step 5: Head east through Route 42 to Mahogany Town.

 # Strategy for KIMCHI Training